ailabstw/FLaVor/examples/hello-fv/README.md

 ### Step 2: Export Results
 Export the validation results to `{$OUTPUT_PATH}/result.json`.
 The file must contain two items, `metadata` and `results`, where `metadata` is the basic information of the edge, and `results` shows results and how users expect to present.

+**Reminder**: When running on the AI Labs framework, all the necessary path environment variables mentioned above will be provided, so users do not need to set them in the docker file.
+Moreover, it is highly recommended that users access these paths through environment variables rather than hard-coding the paths.

 #### Format
  * metadata
 	* datasetSize: integer